For SellersMarket Data

 EBITDA Multiple Range: 5-10x

-Similar dynamics to HVAC.
-Recurring maintenance contracts and geographic density are the key premium drivers.
+Plumbing services exhibit similar dynamics to HVAC.
+Recurring maintenance contracts and high geographic density are primary drivers of valuation premiums.

 Electrical Services